nhsconnect/integration-adaptors/mhs/README.md

 - `client.pem` - A copy of client.cert
 - `party_key.txt` - The party key associated with your MHS build

+The certs path and each files name should also be refrenced in the main method of mhs/outbound/main.py.

 If you are using Opentest, each of these credentials will have been provided when you were granted access.

 Finally, ensure you have [Pipenv](https://docs.pipenv.org/en/latest/) installed and on your path, then from this